LBCrion/sfwbar/doc/sfwbar.rst

 /usr/share/sfwbar for the presence of the config file.
 Additionally, user can specify a location of the config file via ``-f`` command line option.
-Appearance of the program can be further adjusted via CSS properties, these are sourced from a file sfwbar.css located in the same directory as the config file.
+Appearance of the program can be further adjusted via CSS properties, these are sourced either from a css section of the main configuration file or from a file sfwbar.css located in the same directory as the config file.
 The location of the css file can be also specifies via ``-c`` option.

 The config file consists of the following top level sections sections: